pyfisch/rfcs/text/0000-crate-name-transfer.md

 lightweight termination condition returns us to the status quo, after which we can revisit in another RFC better informed by our newfound knowledge.

+### Why would anyone volunteer to be a Responsible Party?

+Two volunteers expressed interest in the pre-eRFC thread on the internals forum (disclosure: one of them is the RFC author).
+I believe this is already sufficient to move forward with the RFC.

+If in the future it becomes impossible to find an interested qualified candidate, the experiment would be terminated which immediately returns us to the status quo.

 # Rationale and alternatives

 ### Alternative: provide a checklist of criteria